crlandsc/tiny-audio-diffusion/README.md

 Other methods of diffusion, such as diffusion in the latent space (Stable Diffusion's secret sauce), compared to this repo's raw waveform diffusion can offer an improvement and other tradeoffs between quality, memory requirements, speed, etc. I recommend this repo to remain up-to-date with the latest research in generative audio: https://github.com/archinetai/audio-ai-timeline

 Also recommended is [Harmonai's](https://www.harmonai.org/) community project, [Dance Diffusion](https://github.com/Harmonai-org/sample-generator), which implements similar functionality to this repo on a larger scale with several pre-trained models.
+[Colab notebook](https://colab.research.google.com/github/Harmonai-org/sample-generator/blob/main/Dance_Diffusion.ipynb) available.

 ---